sderose/Shell/README.md

-=Shell REPO=
+#Shell REPO#

 A bunch of utilities to help with your shell environment.

-On the whole, these are less polished than others, but may still prove handy.
+On the whole, these are less polished than in my other repos, but I find them handy.
 These are mainly used on MacOSX and/or Linux.
 I've tried to avoid *nix flavor differences, but some remain.

-==Path stuff==
+##Highlights##

+* ecmd -- For "edit command".
+Give it a command name, and it will try to find the implementation, and if it's reasonably editable, take you there.
+For example:
+** scripts along $PATH
+** shell functions or aliases defined in .bash\_profile and similar files ** shell functions or aliases defined in any files (not directories) listed in environment variable $ECMDPATH
+(in my case, that includes the next highlight, 'bash_functions')

+* genKey.py -- generate a random string of symbols or words.

+* hilite -- Find matches to one or more regexes (including some prepackaged sets), and hilite them in one or more colors.

+* unescapeURI -- Replace URI %xx codes.

+* macFilenameSort -- Try to sort files by name, the way MacOSX does (separating out numbers to compare numerically, vs. letters alphabetically).
+You can set things up to pipe "ls" through this if you really like that order.

+* perl2python -- A boatload of regexes to convert Perl code to Python.
+It's far from perfect, but even getting most of the punctuation, keywords, and function names mapped saves a lot of time.

+* prettyPrintExpr -- Takes an expression with () [] {}, and displays it in ways
+that should make it easy to see what's going on.
+It prints three forms:

+* showNumberInBases -- Show a number in multiple bases.

+##Path stuff##

 * _cleanpath -- Process $PATH to remove duplicates.